benceKovacs04/WalkWithMe/README.md

 # WalkWithMe

-A current Pet-project, a simple image sharing platform thematized around traveling.
+WalkWithMe is a simple image sharing platform thematized around traveling.
 If a user uploads a picture with location data, other users can walk around the place where the picture was taken on Google Earth